 Positioning of Implants:

-I, like most plastic surgeons in the U.S., go partially subpectoral, cutting a small strip of pectoralis muscle off the fifth rib.
-I feel if the implant is completely subpectoral, this does not give a natural, or tear drop shape to the breast.
+Like most plastic surgeons in the U.S., Dr. Schlesinger goes partially subpectoral, cutting a small strip of pectoralis muscle off the fifth rib. he feels if the implant is completely subpectoral, this does not give a natural, or teardrop shape to the breast.

 Size of Implants:

 Dr. Schlesinger has no difficulty getting large implants, even up to 800cc, through a relatively small incision throughout the armpit using the Keller funnel.
 The funnel also allows for a no-touch approach.
 The implant travels from a sterile box into a sterile funnel, then into a sterile subpectoral pocket below the breast tissue.
 The number two reason for breast implants hardening is the implant is inserted while touching the skin, thus dragging bacteria with it into the subpectoral pocket.
 Skin bacteria does not cause infection, however, it does cause the body to form a thick capsule around the implant, therefore leading to hard breasts.

 In the majority of breast augmentations, one should use a smooth, round silicone implant put in through the armpit partially under the pectoralis muscle using an endoscope for the most aesthetic results.

 - To our knowledge, S. Larry Schlesinger, MD, FACS is the only plastic surgeon who has been on the cover of Runner’s World in the Boston Marathon.

 - S. Larry Schlesinger, MD, FACS was in the Army for 10 years.